-You know the feeling: you’re tired, out of sorts and running on empty.
-Was it the food at the work potluck?
+You know the feeling.
+You’re tired, out of sorts and feeling run down.
+Was it some food you recently ate?
 Perhaps it was the lack of green vegetables in the spread.
-Maybe it’s the drastic change in temperatures.
-Or, it could be from not drinking enough water or from not taking a multivitamin daily.
+Maybe it’s the drastic change in temperatures that comes with the seasons.
+Or, it could be from not drinking enough water, or from not taking a multivitamin daily for the immune system.

 “But isn’t running supposed to make you healthy?
 While 30 to 45 minutes of moderate daily exercise does stimulate the immune system, the rigors of running longer distances temporarily weakens it.
 During the strain of a hard run, the body churns out the stress hormone cortisol, which suppresses immune function in large amounts.” – Runner’s World